arnauddesombre/Python-Utilities/README.md

 # Python utilities
-My Python utility programs
+My Python utility programs.

 Each program in this repository is a stand-alone file.<br>
-Works in Python 2 and 3
+Works in Python 2 and 3.

 Tip to import a homemade method in another python program: